 The change in an employee's mindset when they are traveling to and from work provides a significant insight into whether they are happy within the company or not.
 Mostly, if employees are happy, they tend to think positively about work or focus their attention on other tasks as well.
 However, if the employees have negative thoughts when coming to or leaving the office, it can be a cause for concern as it indicates dissatisfaction and dread, about the work.
 Employers should focus on the mental health of the employees and try to dissipate any tension regarding work.

-How managers can make employee experience better?
+How can managers make employee experience better?

 Stay interviews should ideally be conducted by direct managers as they possess the greatest potential to enact meaningful changes for the employees.
 A stay interview has multiple objectives.
 Firstly, it should focus on learning the aspects of the company that employees enjoy.
 Secondly, understand the factors that cause distress to the employees.
 Lastly, there should be clear two-way communication channels.
-Managers should establish trust within the employees which can lead to better clarity in communication and convey the problems of the employees more easily to the upper levels.
+Managers should establish trust within the employees, which can lead to better clarity in communication and convey the problems of the employees more easily to the upper levels.

 The Bottom Line